Meet the Team

 Dr. Linda S. Mclntosh

-A member of TAEC’s Board of Advisors, Linda S. McIntosh was intrinsic to the establishment of the Traditional Arts and Ethnology Centre.
+A past member of TAEC’s Board of Advisors, Linda S. McIntosh was intrinsic to the establishment of the Traditional Arts and Ethnology Centre.
 A Southeast Asian textile expert, she has curated exhibitions and published numerous articles on Southeast Asian textiles, arts, history, and culture.
 Her formal training in the study of Southeast Asian cultures began with a Master’s degree in Southeast Asian Studies at the University of Wisconsin-Madison, and she completed a Ph.D. at Simon Fraser University, Canada, in Lao textiles in 2010.
 She also holds a certificate in Museum Studies from the University of Washington.
 Her publications include a manual on handicraft production in Laos and several exhibition catalogs including textiles of Laos.
-She is currently a consulting curator in Thailand.
 Linda is Lao-American and committed to preserving the indigenous handicrafts of Laos.